 The morning paper was on the end table a few feet away and it kept occurring to Bernie he should read it.
 He read the paper every morning.
 Why not this morning too?
 But the paper seemed miles away.
 Any effort to pick it up, let alone try to read it seemed incomprehensible.

 Bernie’s cat, Rex, appeared at an open widow and meowed loudly to announce himself before leaping onto the floor.
 Bernie wondered where the damn cat went when it was gone for hours at a time.
 Sometimes it brought in a bird.
 Not today.
 Rex rubbed against Bernie’s leg then leapt onto his lap.
 Bernie absently petted the cat who started to purr like an engine.
 Did the cat love him?
-Of if they magically reserved sizes would Rex kill and eat him?
+Or if they magically reserved sizes would Rex kill and eat him?
 If Bernie moved out and someone else moved in, wouldn’t Rex be sitting in that person’s lap?
 Bernie liked that Rex was big.
 Thought not initially happy about being stuck with Edith’s cat, Bernie was at least happy that it was a sizable beast, not some frou-frou sissy thing.

 Damn Edith.
 It had been almost a year now since she’d left.
 Moved in for awhile with her sister, Clara, but a few weeks ago Clara told him that Edith had found a fellow and was living with him.
 Fuck that guy and for that matter fuck Edith.
 Didn’t like my moodiness, she’d said.
 What the hell was all that for better or worse stuff about, then?
 Sorry, Edith, I wasn’t perfect every fucking second of every fucking day.
 I was also a good provider, a good lover, a good friend.
 Helped with chores even after working all day.
 So I got blue sometimes, who doesn’t?
 I was a damn good father too.
 Look how while Clyde is doing.
 I was a damn good role model for him.
 Never hit the boy.
 Never yelled at him.
 Well fuck Edith anyway.
 Twenty-four years of my life I gave to that woman.
 Wish I could get it back.

 Wonder what Clyde is up to right now.
 Just started a job at some big company.
 Hired fresh out of college.
 Damn good salary.
 Proud of that boy.
-Bet he was getting a lot of tail.
+Bet he's getting a lot of tail.
 Just like his old man had.
 Had.
 That’s the thing there.
 It’s all past.
 What have I got to look forward to now?
 Collecting pension checks.
 Making shitty dinners.
 Going out sometimes.
 An occasional ball game.
 Bowling league.
 Maybe a trip now and again to Tahoe to visit his cousin and gamble a little.
 No love in his life.
 Alone most of the time.

 Bernie started to rock more vigorously.
 Rex was having none of it and jumped off.
 Bernie could feel himself getting more agitated.
 Depression usually followed.
 Could take a pill but not before trying to calm himself.
 The pills relieved the nerves but left him feeling dulled, tired, uninterested.